thomasmknight/Evil-Eyes/README.md

 # Evil-Eyes
-This page renders a pair of totally normal human eyes with no alterior agenda and has them follow the cursor around the screen
+This page renders a pair of totally normal human eyes with no ulterior agenda and has them follow the cursor around the screen

 ## Usage
 Move the mouse around the screen and don't look him directly in the eyes